 Mahler, The Complete Symphonies (Simon Rattle and Berlin Philharmonic/City of Birmingham Symphony Orchestra, 2017)—I have a deep love for the music of Gustav Mahler.
 He said that “A symphony should be like the world—it should contain everything.”
 His music is pure emotion and there are moments of despair filled with pure ecstasy.

 If you haven’t read or listened to any of the above, I highly recommend you do.
 Enjoy!

 Need more ideas on what to read next?
 Let us zero in on the right books for you.

-- Find a list of books each of us recommend by clicking the “About” buttons below.
+- Find a list of books each of us recommends by clicking our photos below.

 - If none of us have listed the types of books you like, fill out this form instead.